Older Queenslanders — coronavirus (COVID-19)

 What about end of life/palliative care?

 Visiting someone facing the end of life is difficult but important.
-Palliative care is exempt to the social distancing rules.
+Palliative care is exempt from the social distancing rules.
 This means you can visit your loved one and bring other friends and family with you.
 The restrictions on visiting in hospital make an exception for visits to patients who are nearing the end of their life.
 Get in touch with the hospital or aged care home before you visit to find out if they have special processes.

 What can I do to help people I know who are living with dementia?